BryanMachin/fabric-testnet-nano-devmode/README.md

 Then query the asset, update it, and query again to see the resulting asset changes on the ledger.
 Note that you need to wait a bit for invoke transactions to complete.

 ```
+// InitLedger: adds a base set of assets to the ledger.
 CORE_PEER_ADDRESS=127.0.0.1:7051 peer chaincode invoke -o 127.0.0.1:7050 -C mychannel -n mycc -c '{"Args":["InitLedger"]}'

+// CreateAsset: issues a new asset to the world state with given details.
 CORE_PEER_ADDRESS=127.0.0.1:7051 peer chaincode invoke -o 127.0.0.1:7050 -C mychannel -n mycc -c '{"Args":["CreateAsset", "id1", "verde", "10", "kmilo", "1"]}'

+// ReadAsset: returns the asset stored in the world state with given id.
 CORE_PEER_ADDRESS=127.0.0.1:7051 peer chaincode invoke -o 127.0.0.1:7050 -C mychannel -n mycc -c '{"Args":["ReadAsset", "id1"]}'

+// UpdateAsset: updates an existing asset in the world state with provided parameters.
 CORE_PEER_ADDRESS=127.0.0.1:7051 peer chaincode invoke -o 127.0.0.1:7050 -C mychannel -n mycc -c '{"Args":["UpdateAsset", "id1", "negro", "10", "kmilo", "1"]}'
 ```